 The 5V led strip should be glued to the small flap on the top front of the box.

-These led strips are pretty inexpensive and come with a micro USB connection that allows it to be plugged to a portable power bank with a simple cable, making this the ultimate “on the go” light box that can be used anywhere without the need of a power outlet.
+These led strips are pretty inexpensive.
+They even come with a micro USB connection that allows it to be plugged to a portable power bank.

 This image was photographed with f/22, 1/4 of a second shutter speed and 400 ISO.

-Straight out of the camera and with a good overall exposure.
-The light is not as natural looking as the previous image though.
+On a comparative note, the light is not as natural looking as the previous image though.